 Ex teacher, turned booze enthusiast, formerly of Tinker Gin, flies solo.
-March 2019 saw the bottling of the first first small batch, having abused all possible credit cards to make it happen.
+March 2019 saw the bottling of the first small batch, having abused all possible credit cards to make it happen.
 Fuelled by passion, sincerity and a load of gin.

 The Full Rascal

 Based in south Liverpool, I was a music teacher in a college, also in a band called Random Hand, based in Keighley, West Yorkshire.
 While in Keighley one weekend I ended up working on a bar at Leeds Corn Exchange, for an up and coming event company, Gin Festival.
 I’d never worked a bar before, primarily it was an awakening seeing how many gins existed – at least 50 on the bars then.
 Before I knew about 3.
-My booze background was more wine / whiskey.
+My booze background was more wine / whisky.
 I was lucky enough to have spent a lot of time in the south of France when I was younger tasting/drinking lots of wine and getting in to flavour.
 I had no idea gin could be as complex though, nor did I realise that the gin world was set for world domination!

-As Gin, and Gin Festival’s popularity grew at an exponential rate I worked loads more events running the bars with some great Scouse beards / other frustrated teachers, and it was there we honed our gin knowledge.
+As gin, and Gin Festival’s popularity grew at an exponential rate I worked loads more events running the bars with some great Scouse beards / other frustrated teachers, and it was there that we honed our gin knowledge.
 Around this time, the college we worked for essentially offered me the wonderful opportunity of continuing to have all the responsibility of my full-time course leader role, but with a third less contact time and a third less pay.
-Despite this very ‘interesting’ situation, I suppose the silver lining was that it made me available to commit to Gin Festival thus eventually carving an escape route from teaching.
+Despite this very ‘interesting’ situation, I suppose the silver lining was that it made me available to commit to Gin Festival.